terminal42/contao-mp_forms/UPGRADE.md

 ### Developers

 The code base received a complete rewrite from scratch.
-If you worked with the `MPFormsFormManager` before, go for proper DI and the `FormManagerFactory` to access the `FormManager` for a given form ID:
+If you worked with the `MPFormsFormManager` before, go for proper DI and the `FormManagerFactoryInterface` to access the `FormManager` for a given form ID:

 ```
 $manager = $this->formManagerFactory->forFormId($formId);